yiheng-wang-nv/hil-serl/docs/unitree_sdk2_direct.md

 # Unitree G1 + Dex3: Direct SDK2 Interface

-This note describes the recommended integration for controlling the Unitree G1 (29 DoF) with the Dex3 end-effector directly from HIL-SERL by reusing the official Unitree control stack.
-Compared with the earlier HTTP bridge, this approach mirrors the production deployment code: Actions are converted to joint torques through Unitree's IK solver and the Dex3 commands flow through the dedicated shared-memory interface used by `Dex3_1_Controller`.
+This note describes how to control Unitree G1 (29 DoF) with the Dex3 end-effector from HIL-SERL by reusing the official Unitree control stack.
+Actions are converted to joint torques through Unitree's IK solver and the Dex3 commands flow through the dedicated shared-memory interface used by `Dex3_1_Controller`.
 ## Prerequisites

 1. Install Unitree's SDK2 in the same environment that runs HIL-SERL: